-Provided that in the case of captive consumers, there shall not be any load limitation; - g.
-"Forum of Regulators (FOR)" means the forum as referred to in sub-section (2) of section 166 of the Act; - h.
+- g.
+"Forum of Regulators (FOR)" means the forum as referred to in sub-section(2) of section 166 of the Act; - h.
 "Fossil Fuel" means fuels such as coal, lignite, gas, liquid fuel or a combination of these as its primary source of energy, which are used in generating stations for generating electricity; - i.
-"Green Energy" means the electrical energy from renewable sources of energy including hydro and storage (if the storage uses renewable energy) or any other
+"Green Energy" means the electrical energy from renewable sources of energy; - j.

-- technology as may be notified by the Government of India from time to time and shall also include any mechanism that utilizes green energy to replace fossil fuels including production of green hydrogen or green ammonia as may be determined by the Central Government. - j.
 "Obligated Entity" means the entities mandated to fulfil Renewable Power Purchase Obligation, which includes distribution licensee, captive users, and open access consumers, as specified under Andhra Pradesh Electricity Regulatory Commission Renewable Power Purchase Obligation (Compliance by purchase of Renewable Energy/Renewable Energy Certificates) Regulation, 2022, as amended from time to time; - k.
 "Open Access" means the non-discriminatory provision for the use of transmission lines or distribution systems or associated facilities with such lines or systems by any licensee or consumer or a person engaged in generation in accordance with the Regulations issued by the Andhra Pradesh Electricity Regulatory Commission; - 1.
 "Reform Act" means the Andhra Pradesh Electricity Reform Act, 1998; - m.
-"Renewable Sources of Energy" means renewable sources of energy such as small hydro, wind, solar, biomass, biofuel, cogeneration (including bagasse-based cogeneration), municipal solid waste and such other sources as recognised and approved by the MNRE or State Government; - n.
-"Rules" shall mean the Electricity (Promoting Renewable Energy Through Green Energy Open Access) Rules, 2022; - o.
-"SLDC" means the State Load Dispatch Centre established under sub-section (1) of section 31 of the Act; - p.
-"Standby Charges" means the charges applicable to green energy open access consumers towards the standby arrangement provided by the distribution licensee, in case such green energy open access consumer is unable to procure/schedule power from the generating sources with whom they have the agreements to procure power due to outages of the generator, transmission systems and the like; - q.
+"Renewable Sources of Energy" means renewable sources of energy such as small hydro, wind, solar, biomass, biofuel, cogeneration (including bagasse-based cogeneration), municipal solid waste, RE Hybrid, hydro, storage (if the storage uses renewable energy) and such other sources/mechanism as recognised and approved by the GoI or State Government; - n.
+"Rules" shall mean the Electricity (Promoting Renewable Energy Through Green Energy Open Access) Rules, 2022 as may be amended from time to time;

+- o.
+"SLDC" means the State Load Dispatch Centre established under sub-section(1) of section 31 of the Act; - p.
+"Standby Charges" means the charges applicable to green energy open access consumers towards the standby arrangement provided by the distribution licensee, in case such green energy open access consumers are unable to procure/schedule power from the generating sources with whom they have the agreements to procure power due to outages of the generator, transmission systems and the like; - q.
 "State Grid Code" shall mean the Grid Code issued by the Andhra Pradesh Electricity Regulatory Commission for the State of Andhra Pradesh. - r.
 "State Transmission Utility" means the Board or the Government company specified as such by the State Government under sub-section (1) of section 39 of the Act; - s.
-"State Nodal Agency" means the nodal agency notified by this Regulation for the purpose of green energy open access.

-(2) Words and expressions used and not defined in this Regulation but defined in the Act shall have the meanings assigned to them in the Act.
+"State Nodal Agency" means the nodal agency notified by this Regulation for the purpose of green energy open access. - (2) Words and expressions used and not defined in this Regulation but defined in the Act shall have the meanings assigned to them in the Act.
 Expressions used herein but not specifically defined in this Regulation or in the Act but defined under any law passed by a competent legislature and applicable to the electricity industry in the state shall have the meaning assigned to them in such law.

-3. Criteria for allowing GEOA
+3. Criteria for allowing GEOA:

-- i.
-The long-term GEOA shall be allowed in accordance with the transmission planning criteria and distribution planning code stipulated in the State Grid Code. - ii.
+- The long-term GEOA shall be allowed in accordance with the transmission planning criteria and distribution planning code stipulated in the State Grid Code. - ii.
 The Short-Term/Medium-Term open access shall be allowed, if the request can be accommodated, by utilizing - a.
 Inherent design margins - b.
 Margins available due to variation in power flows and - c.
 Margins available due to in-built spare transmission system capacity and/or distribution system capacity created to cater to future load growth;